tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

-Wikipedia entry: Skiles (1920-2003) was an American politician who served as the 38th President of the United States, from 1974 to 1982.
-As a member of the Dinosaur Democratic Party, Skiles was the first theropod dinosaur to be elected president…
+Wikipedia entry: scales (1920-2003) was an American politician who served as the 38th President of the United States, from 1974 to 1982.
+As a member of the Dinosaur Democratic Party, scales was the first theropod dinosaur to be elected president…